Dovizu/RayTracer/README.md

 ###Eigen
 [Documentation](http://eigen.tuxfamily.org/dox/index.html)

 Eigen is installed and headers-only, can be used directly from `libraries/Eigen`.
 Eigen needs to be included before CImg because both define `Success` macro and Eigen will complain if CImg defines it before Eigen.

 ###PS: Mac vs Linux?
 ImageMagick is apparently installed on instructional Linux machines, too.
 In fact, CImg supports PNG & JPG file saving as long as ImageMagick is installed.
 Therefore, technically we don't need FreeImage at all.
 But Mac instructional machines don't have ImageMagick.
-Therefore, we have two options
+Therefore, we have two options:

 1. Submit as Mac platform (fuji.eecs)
 The only instructional Macs I know (fuji.eecs) don't have ImageMagick and don't support C++11.
 We need to talk to TA's to see if there is any instructional Macs that support C++11 (g++ version 4.3 or newer).